 Most reusable ice packs are now gel-based since that provides better cooling power than frozen water.
 When paired with a suitable cooler, ice packs can keep the contents cold for days.
 Being able to freeze them for thousands of uses can also save you money in the long run.

 But there are a lot to choose from, so we picked six for our home tester to put through their paces, based on reviews and product information across a variety of brands.
 Our tester made sure to note the following: how easy each ice pack was to store in her freezer, how long it took to fully freeze, how well it fit in her cooler and/or lunchbox, and most importantly, how long it kept her food and drinks cold.
+In the end, the Arctic Ice Chillin' Brew Series Reusable Ice Pack won out for its ability to keep our tester's drinks and lunch cold for four hours in a hot car.

 Here, the best ice packs for coolers, based on our research and testing, to help you keep your food and drinks cold without the hassle of ice cubes.